Xinyili025/Titer-Prediction/README.md

 In this project, we evaluated whether titers could be predicted by fitting a shared-parameter logistic model with sample-specific inflection points to a smaller set of selected dilution points.

 ## Datasets
 Four datasets were analyzed in this study.
-Three of these were derived from the Cobovax study, an open-label, randomized trial of COVID-19 booster vaccinations in late 2021 and early 2022 in Hong Kong.
-The fourth dataset was the Pattinson dataset, which comprised a community cohort study by the Marshfield Clinic Research Institute after the emergence of SARS-CoV-2.
+Three of these were derived from the Cobovax study, an open-label, randomized trial of COVID-19 booster vaccinations in late 2021 and early 2022 in Hong Kong [1].
+The fourth dataset was the Pattinson dataset, which comprised a community cohort study by the Marshfield Clinic Research Institute after the emergence of SARS-CoV-2 [2].

 | Dataset | File |
 | :--- | :--- |